nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/.ipynb_checkpoints/README-checkpoint.md

 ## Data cleaning and wrangling
 The Support Vector Machine methodology used was adapted from [Kaur et al, 2019](https://www.mdpi.com/2076-3417/9/8/1613) and [this tutorial (though intended for building classification models, while ours is a regression)](https://www.youtube.com/watch?v=8A7L0GsBiLQ).

+## Feature engineering

+## Model selection
+The basic idea behind SVR is to find the best fit line.
+In SVR, the best fit line is the hyperplane that has the maximum number of points.

 **Why did we choose SVM?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).

-Data cleaning/wrangling methods
-Feature engineering
-Modeling technique chosen
-Measure of accuracy (if relevant)
+## Measuring accuracy

+References used to write code: [source 1](https://github.com/AmirAli5/Machine-Learning/blob/main/Supervised%20Machine%20Learning/Regression/3.%20Support%20Vector%20Regression/Support%20Vector%20Regression.ipynb)

-Visualizations
+## Visualizations

 # Limitations